G-Core/product-documentation/documentation/cloud/faas/code-examples-for-supported-faas-runtimes.md

 ---
 # Code examples for supported FaaS runtimes

-This article aims to introduce developers to the capabilities of <a href="https://gcore.com/docs/cloud/faas/about-function-as-a-service" target="_blank">FaaS</a> for all supported runtimes: .NET, Go, Java, Node.js, and Python.
+This article introduces developers to the capabilities of <a href="https://gcore.com/docs/cloud/faas/about-function-as-a-service" target="_blank">FaaS</a> for all supported runtimes: .NET, Go, Java, Node.js, and Python.
 For each runtime, we provide examples of three abstract functions of ascending levels of complexity:

-- a basic function (“Hello world!”)
+- A basic function (“Hello world!”)
-- a function with dependencies
+- A function with dependencies
-- a function accessing a data request/response
+- A function for accessing a data request/response

 ## C#